-By using these techniques to shade and align the camera, and becoming familiar with the correct use of the DSC Precision Test Patterns and Ambi Illuminator, the user will ensure that the image captured by the camera is calibrated and adjusted correctly.
+By using these techniques to shade and align the camera, and becoming familiar with the correct use of the DSC Precision Test Patterns and Ambi Illuminator.
+The user will ensure that the image captured by the camera is calibrated and adjusted correctly.
 The user can monitor the output of these images from the camera with Tektronix waveform monitors to ensure that the camera is producing the correct video levels, is properly color aligned, and matched to other cameras.
-Understanding the various waveform displays (waveform, vector, diamond and spearhead) can aid the user in making the correct adjustments, ensuring correct and optimal fidelity of the video image during the setup of the camera.
-The waveform, vector and diamond displays can be used to ensure correct balance of the camera during live production in the studio or on location.
+Understanding the various waveform displays (waveform, vector and diamond) can aid the user in making the correct adjustments, ensuring correct and optimal fidelity of the video image.